apache/nuttx/configs/sama5d3x-ek/README.txt

    booting directly into NOR FLASH.
 So although I cannot confirm this behavior, this appears to be no longer an issue.

-3) Neither USB OHCI nor EHCI support Isochronous endpoints.
+2) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-4) HSCMI TX DMA support is currently commented out.

-   Also, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers.

-   Both of these issues need to be revisited to determine there is or is not a real problem.
+3) HSCMI.
+CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers because of some issues that I saw during testing.
+The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

+   The last time I used HSMCI with a SAMA5D3, I had to disable TX DMA in the HSMCI driver.
+Much has changed since then and I have reverified that TX DMA transfers are functional using a SAMA5D4.
+The SAMA5D4, however, has a different DMA subsystem.
+So... if you suspect issues HSMCI writes, you might try disabling the TX DMA again in the sam_hsmci.c driver.

-5) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
+4) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
 That format works fine with Linux, but does not appear to work with Windows.
 Reformatting on Windows can resolve this.
    NOTE:  This is not a SAMA5Dx issue.